Wills, Trusts & Probate

 What happens if a will is successfully challenged?

-How can I prove undue influence in a will challenge?
+How is undue influence proven in a will contest?

-Can a will be challenged after probate is closed?
+Can a will be challenged after probate has closed?